-Lance Corporal Charles (elsewhere Charley or Charlie) Leary (Regimental Number 1284), having no known last resting-place, is commemorated on the bronze beneath the Caribou in the Newfoundland Memorial Park at Beaumont-Hamel.
+Private Leaten Simms (Regimental Number 1243), having no known last resting-place, is commemorated on the bronze beneath the Caribou in the Newfoundland Memorial Park at Beaumont-Hamel.

-His occupations previous to military service recorded as those of both miner and fisherman, and earning three-hundred dollars per annum, Charley Leary presented himself for medical examination at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on March 5 of 1915.
-It was a procedure which would pronounce him as...
-Fit for Foreign Service.
+His occupation previous to military service recorded as that of a fisherman working for an annual three-hundred fifty dollars, Leaten Simms presented himself at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, for medical examination on February 26, 1915.
+It was a procedure which was to pronounce him as...Fit for Foreign Service.

-Charley Leary was to return to the CLB Armoury on Harvey Road on March 15, ten days following his medical assessment, on this second occasion to enlist.
-He was thereupon engaged at the daily private soldier's rate of a single dollar to which was added a ten-cent per diem Field Allowance.
+On the day following his medical assessment, on February 27, Leaten Simms returned to the CLB Armoury on Harvey Road, there to enlist - engaged at the private soldier's rate of a single dollar per diem, to which was added a daily ten-cent Field Allowance.

-It was to be a further two weeks plus a day, the date March 30, before he was to undertake his attestation, to swear his Oath of Allegiance, the concluding official formality.
-At that moment Charley Leary became...a soldier of the King.
+Four weeks to the day after his enlistment, on March 27 he was undertake attestation, to swear his Oath of Allegiance, the concluding official formality.
+At that moment Leaten Simms became...a soldier of the King.

-There now passed a further lengthy period of three weeks and three days before, on April 22, 1915, Private Leary, Number 1284, embarked in the harbour of St. John's for...overseas service...with the two-hundred forty-nine officers and...other ranks...of 'E' Company onto the Bowring Brothers' vessel Stephano en route for Halifax.
+There was now to pass a lengthy period of four weeks less two days before, on April 22, 1915, Private Simms, Number 1243, embarked in the harbour of St. John's for...overseas service...with the two-hundred forty-nine officers and...other ranks...of 'E' Company onto the Bowring Brothers' vessel Stephano en route for Halifax.

-There appear to be no details of how or where he may have spent that final waiting-period before taking ship for...overseas service; Private Leary may have returned home to Brigus, and perhaps even to work - but this is mere speculation.
+There appear to be no details of how or where he may have spent that intervening period before taking ship for...overseas service; Private Simms may have returned home to St. Anthony, or perhaps even to work - but this is mere speculation.

-Having arrived in Halifax, on April 24 at eleven-thirty in the evening the detachment began its trans-Atlantic passage on board the trans-Atlantic liner SS Missanabie from Nova Scotia to Liverpool.
-The vessel arrived in that English west-coast port-city on May 2 or 3 - the two dates are recorded although the second may well have been the date of disembarkation.
+Having arrived in Halifax, on April 24 at eleven-thirty in the evening, the detachment began its trans-Atlantic passage on board the trans-Atlantic liner SS Missanabie from Nova Scotia to Liverpool.
+The vessel arrived in that English west-coast portcity on May 2 or 3 - the two dates are recorded although the second may well have been the date of disembarkation.